mlesniak/domain/README.md

 * good configurability
 * quartz for background jobs
 * Log after ip (and not only cookie)
+* search for keys first by classname.key then key (to prevent duplicates)

 ## Open
 * bootstrap adaption